Skip to main content

 Identifiers (CAIP)

 All on-chain identifiers use CAIP so the same request shape works on every supported chain.
-Never send bare hex addresses — they will be rejected at the route boundary.
+Never send bare hex addresses — they are rejected with 400.

 IdentifierFormWhen to use